Risk Alert from CUNA Mutual about the Zelle Fraud Scam, below is how the scam works.

 Beware of Bogus Products and Investments

 As scammers prey on coronavirus fears, there is an uptick in the sale of bogus products like masks, immune system boosters, and sanitizers.
 If you aren’t able to find a hand sanitizer at your local store, it doesn’t make sense that a random source on the internet would have an unlimited supply for sale.
-When an offer sounds “too good to be true,” verifying product credibility through research is key.
+When an offer sounds “too good to be true,” verifying product credibility thorough research is key.